-Groups: Groups of 8 or more persons are required to complete and submit a Group User Form to our Administrative Office at least 2 weeks prior to the planned visit.
+Groups: Groups of 8 or more persons are required to complete and submit a Group User Form (available in May) to our Administrative Office at least 2 weeks prior to the planned visit.
 Groups are allowed Monday-Thursday, from 10:00am-2:00pm.
 Unfortunately groups of 30 or more are not allowed.
 Other rules may apply to groups; please see Group User Form for further information.

 1. In the event of an emergency, call 911.

 2. The Splash Pad is unsupervised; use at your own risk.

 3. Swim diapers are required for children under 4 years old.
 Do not change diapers on or near the splash pad.

 4. Swimsuits and/or appropriate attire must be worn at all times; swim shoes are recommended.

 5. All children must have adult supervision at all times.
 Children under 10 must be accompanied by an adult.

 6. Climbing, hanging, swinging, and pulling on spray equipment is prohibited.